PGC is a powerful, diverse, and far-reaching movement inspiring young people to take action and protect our planet.

 Are there prizes for every Challenge?

-For every challenge you complete, you are eligible to win points and for the Greener and Greenest Challenges each day, there are great prizes for up to 20 winners!
-The deeper you go, the better your chances are to be a winner!
+In a word, yes!
+Each day, those who complete the Greener and Greenest challenges are eligible to win one of 20 special eco prize packages.
+The deeper you delve into each day's challenge, the better your chances are of winning!
 And don’t forget about the fantastic Challenge Finalist and Grand Prize packages.
 They will be posted in August on teensturninggreen.org.